wbeck32/PostCaptain/README.md

 You can add your own stylesheets and javascript files to the various directories in the public directory.
 You'll need to create a link to your new files in layout.jade.
 Alternately, you can edit the existing style.css and repo.js without having to change the jade file.

-To change the look of the main body of the page (anything besides the content between the <head\> tags), edit postcaptain.html.
+To change the look of the main body of the page (anything besides the content between the &lt;head&gt; tags), edit postcaptain.html.

 To change the look of the posts, edit the repo.jade template.